What's most important?

 You can access package data by downloading the packages, as long as they're public or you have permission to access them.

 You can see metadata about packages by running

 openupm view $package.

-openupm does not sell information about you to others.
-However, openupm uses services provided by other companies to provide openupm services.
-Some of those services may collect data about you independently, for their own purposes.
+OpenUPM does not sell information about you to others.
+However, OpenUPM uses services provided by other companies to provide OpenUPM services.
+Some of those services may collect data about you independently, for their purposes.

 Some of these services may be used to collect information about your online activities across different websites.